neurallayer/fos/docs/source/index.rst

 .. fos documentation master file, created by sphinx-quickstart on Sun Feb  3 09:33:20 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Fos Documentation
+FOS Documentation
 =================
-Fos is a Python framework that makes it easier to develop and test neural network models in PyTorch.
+FOS is a Python framework that makes it easier to develop and test neural network models in PyTorch.